STMicroelectronics/STMems_Android_Sensor_HAL_Input/README.md

 Introduction
 =========
-The STM Android sensor Hardware Abstraction Layer (*HAL*) defines a standard interface for STM sensors allowing Android to be agnostic about lower-level driver implementations (XXX link github).
+The STM Android sensor Hardware Abstraction Layer (*HAL*) defines a standard interface for STM sensors allowing Android to be agnostic about [lower-level driver implementations](https://github.com/STMicroelectronics/STMems_Linux_Input_drivers/tree/linux-3.10.y-gh) .
 The HAL library is packaged into modules (.so) file and loaded by the Android system at the appropriate time.
 For more information see [AOSP HAL Interface](https://source.android.com/devices/sensors/hal-interface.html)

 STM Sensor HAL is leaning on [Linux Input framework](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/input) to gather data from sensor device drivers and to forward samples to the Android Framework